avocadopelvis/pandora/README.md

 # PANDORA - THERAPEUTIC AI ASSISTANT
-Classic therapy scenes in Hollywood films show a distraught client reclining on a colourful Victorian sofa and recounts their troubles.
+Classic therapy scenes in Hollywood films show a distraught client reclining on a colourful Victorian sofa and recounting their troubles.
 The psychotherapist ponders in a leather chair, while the client’s concerns are revealed to be tied to some early experiences.

 Most therapy in the real world hasn’t looked like this in ages.
 However, these scenes get one thing right: the therapist in the room is **human**. <br>
 Today, as the need for mental health services continues to surpass availability, people in distress can reach out online to mental health “chatbots.”
 In some instances, the responses are based on artificial intelligence (AI).
 In others, there’s a human element.